Along Comes Mary (Pretty Little Liars): Plot summary

 Alison (Sasha Pieterse) comes home and meets Aria (Lucy Hale) waiting in her garden.
 Aria learns that Mary (Andrea Parker) is Alison's supervisor while she is not on the care of the psychiatric hospital.
 Inside the house, Mary reveals that Elliott contacted her when she was London, and he reported that Charlotte had been murdered.
 When confronted by Alison for letting Elliott torture her, Mary says she was vulnerable, but she did not know his real intentions.
 Emily (Shay Mitchell) wakes up after a night of conversation with Sabrina (Lulu Brud), and ends up realizing that she's delayed for a test.
-Ezra (Ian Harding) returns after a trip, and reveals to Aria that he visited the parents of the deceased Nicole in New York, and he allege that they're happy to see Ezra moving on.
+Ezra (Ian Harding) returns after a trip, and reveals to Aria that he visited the parents of the deceased Nicole in New York, and he alleges that they're happy to see Ezra moving on.
 Emily loses the opportunity to take the exam.

 Hanna (Ashley Benson) and Spencer discovers that the police found out Elliott's car.
 The girls learn that Elliott knew that Alison didn't killed Charlotte, and that he was taking Alison to somewhere else in the night he was run over.
 Emily, Aria and Alison discuss on a burner apartment that Elliott had; then, Alison discovers that all her money is gone.
 Aria finds Ezra's cellphone ringing, and she answers a call from Nicole.
 Across the line, a Jamaican music is playing, insinuating that someone is with Nicole's cell.
-Aria decides to delete the calling from the log.
-While preparing a type of drink, Emily receives a message, which alleges that she scored 92% in the exam.
+Aria decides to delete the call from the log.
+While preparing a type of drink, Emily receives a message, which states that she scored 92% in the exam.
 Sequentially, a message from "A.D." is received, revealing that he took the exam for Emily.
-Spencer reveals to Hanna that Caleb is missing, and Hanna gives her some hints of where he could possible be.
+Spencer reveals to Hanna that Caleb is missing, and Hanna gives her some hints of where he could possibly be.
 They found out that Jenna is still in town.